-- Select the Options... item from the Tools menu (for Netscape/Mozilla, select the Preferences item from the Edit menu) - Select the General section icon at the top and Push the Connection Settings... button (for Netscape/Mozilla, select the Proxies item in the Advanced section)
+- Select the Options... item from the Tools menu (in some versions, select the Preferences item from the Edit menu) - Select the Advanced section icon at the top and select the Network tab.

 - Select the Manual proxy configuration option - Enter the data as shown in the HTTP proxy and SSL proxy fields, substituting the port numbers from step 1 - Clear the No Proxy for field - De-select the Automatic proxy configuration URL option - Push the OK buttons until you return to the browser